planning a trip to Japan for the first time - Osaka Castle Park

 Keep reading for all of the insider tips and some budgeting information.

-1. Day One In Japan – A Day In Osaka
+Day 1: A Day In Osaka

 Spending a day in Osaka is a must when you’re visiting Japan.
 Osaka is about three and a half hours from Tokyo if you take the Nozomi train line.